TraZeOG/TraZeOG/README.md

-## Trophies 👀 :
+## Trophies 🦋 :
 [![trophy](https://github-profile-trophy.vercel.app/?username=trazeog&title=Stars,Followers,Commits,Repositories,MultipleLang,PullRequest&theme=gruvbox)](https://github.com/ryo-ma/github-profile-trophy)

 ## Summary :
-- 👋 Hi, I’m TraZe / @TraZeOG
+- 👋 Ayo, TraZe here

-- 👀 I’m interested in machine learning and videogame development
+- 🐻 I’m interested in machine learning and videogame development

-- ✨ Creating bugs since May 2024
+- ✨ Creating bugs since May 2024 (and proud of it)

-- 💞️ I’m looking to collaborate on my multiplayer platformer game
+- 💞️ I’m looking to collaborate on my multiplayer platformer game (or any other project you'd like)

 <h2 align="left">I code in</h2>